Electrification of the London and South Western Railway: 1939–1947: World War II and after

-National ownership
+1948–present: British Rail and privatisation

 In the years following the end of the war, Eric Gore-Brown, now the Chairman of the Southern Railway, produced a report of a committee of the four railway companies' chairmen.
 This report seemed to acquiesce in the continuation of some form of wartime overall control of the railways and co-ordination with road transport.
 This was the philosophy of many political interests at the time, although it was unwelcome to many senior railway officers.
 Gore-Brown's report was kept quiet, but the Transport Act 1947 was passed, forcing national ownership on the railways; this took effect on the first day of 1948.

 The Southern Railway's operation passed to the nationalised British Railways, Southern Region.
 The third rail system developed by the LSWR was installed on a widespread basis on the former LBSCR and SE&CR lines. and it was extended in the 1960s to include Bournemouth.
 In 2003 Network Rail stated that of the total network of 30,764 km, about 11,900 km were electrified, of which 4,285 km were third rail, in the former Southern Railway area.

 The Office of Rail Regulation (now the Office of Rail and Road has issued a policy of a presumption against new and extended third rail electrification.

 In 2013 a study was published, that estimated the transmission losses of DC electrification systems.
 DC systems operate at low voltage and high current, and lost power consumption is expected to be higher than high voltage systems.
 The study determined that the appropriate level of uplift to be charged was 17%.
 Some train operators meter their power usage which was supplied by Network Rail (from external generators); the metering is done on the trains, and the uplift relates to power consumption in getting the power from the external supply to the train.
 It is mostly caused by so-called I^{2}R losses in transmission cabling.

-External sites

-Network Rail produces an annual Network Statement.
-Annex 3 of the 2023 edition is a map of the UK indicating the extent of electrification, broken down by third rail and 25 kV overhead systems.